Apr 15, 2020

 If you’re interested in going deeper into car loans, read this article.

+Should you lease or finance your car?
 Car buyers are attracted to lease agreements because monthly payments are usually lower.
 A lease agreement is like a long-term rental – you are paying for use of the car.
 But once a lease agreement is terminated, you walk away from the car or you make a final payout amount to buy the vehicle – which can make your total costs higher than getting a loan.

-Car registration is another cost that you need to factor into your car purchase.
+Car ownership is another cost that you need to factor into your car purchase.
 Once you have your vehicle permit and plates, you only pay the recurring annual fee for your license plate sticker.
 Older cars will have to complete an emissions test.

 - Your vehicle permit with license plates is $40 (permit is $20)